 Regular car maintenance is critical for your vehicle’s optimal performance.
+Don’t just wait until the check engine light comes on.
 You need to take your car to the service station for regular checkups and fine-tuning.
 During the checkup, the mechanics will check and replace or recommend replacement of the worn-out parts.
 In this post, we present some important vehicle maintenance tips you will want to know about.
 With these regular vehicle maintenance checks, you can prolong the engine’s life and ensure its optimal performance.

 Check the engine oil on a weekly basis, to ascertain it is at the recommended levels and that the engine oil viscosity looks fine.
 The engine oil check should be done when the engine is warm and on level ground.
 Wait for a few seconds for the engine oil to settle, remove the dipstick and wipe it clean.
 Then push the dipstick all the way inside the engine, wait a few seconds and pull it out.
 The oil level should be between the two fill marks.

 It is recommended to check the coolant level at least once a month.
 If your car comes with a coolant overflow tank, check the coolant level so that it is slightly above the minimum mark when the engine is cold.
 If the engine is at the operating temperature, the coolant level needs to be below the maximum level.
 On the radiator, the coolant level should be full while the engine is cold.
 If you notice persistent coolant loss, this is a clear indication that there is a problem.

 You should check the power steering level when the engine is stopped and after driving for a while.
 Ensure that the power steering fluid is at the maximum level.
 Check the vehicle manufacturer’s handbook for guidance on location of the power steering reservoir and the type of fluid recommended for the type of vehicle you are driving.